Diarrhea,Age 11 and Younger - Prevention

 - If your child attends school or day care, keep your

-child at home until your doctor has determined that his or her diarrhea cannot be
+child at home until your doctor has determined that his or her diarrhea can't be

 passed to others (is not infectious).